namtoki/English/cheatsheet/pool.md

 - They turned out on time for the campaign.
 - toward the end of afternoon
 - Oh really?
 Well, it's not important.
 Anyway...
+- Some coworkers are from an older generation, so the atmosphere can be traditional.
+- Senior coworkers have established styles of working.